estellespanneut/Billboard-Birthdays/README.md

 # Billboard-Birthdays

-Show you a chosen billboard chart data of a selected date.
+This app shows you a chosen billboard chart data of a selected date.
 It also sends a customized birthday card to a specified email address.

 ![](https://i.ibb.co/1T9r5hL/example-email.png)